-The Program applies to any employer with 50 or more full-time employees in the Bay Area at all Bay Area worksites combined (even if the employer does not have 50 or more employees at any single site).
+The Program applies to any employer with 50 or more fulltime employees in the Bay Area at all Bay Area worksites combined (even if the employer does not have 50 or more employees at any single site).
 Many employers will have multiple offices, branches, or sites that are subject to the Program.
 Multi-site employers with 50 or more full-time employees in the Bay Area must provide commuter benefits at all their Bay Area worksites.
 Multi-site employers have flexibility in terms of how to administer their commuter benefits.
-In most cases a multi-site employer will probably
+In most cases a multi-site employer will choose to offer the same commuter benefit to employees at all its Bay Area worksites.
+However, the employer can choose to provide different benefits at different sites in order to provide benefits that are most appropriate to each site (depending on workforce demographics, business needs, etc.)